Enlarged Prostate Specialist

 BPH and prostate cancer share similar symptoms.
 It’s important to rule out one or the other to avoid a misdiagnosis.

-If BPH is a constant source of trouble or inhibits your daily lifestyle choices, your doctor creates a personalized treatment plan that could include:
+If BPH is a constant source of trouble or inhibits your daily lifestyle choices, your doctor will create a personalized treatment plan that could include different types of medication.